dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 ### Conversation

-The *signalconversation* thing is just a shortcut to address/receive messages with a specific number, with convenient item.
-It is not mandatory to use the binding, as you can use action and trigger channel to send/receive a message once the signal bridge is configured.
+The *signalconversation* thing is just an optional shortcut to exchange messages with a specific number, with convenient channels.

 | Parameter Name | type | description |
 |-----------|----------|----------|